gtmadureira/build-secure-gpg-key/README.md

 ## When subkeys expire.

-When key expire, boot on `tails`, import the real secret key and enhance time of 6 month again, The procedure is a bit repetitive...
+When key expire, boot on `tails`, import the real secret key and enhance time of 6 months again, The procedure is a bit repetitive...

     $ tar -xvf alice_master_keys.tar